 Just the pre-war jabs alone have gotten quite expensive for U.S. interests.
 It also proves how expensive American gadgetry is compared to the asymmetric tech of the Iranians.

-Trump then claimed the Iranian action was unintentional, to which Iran promptly corrected that, stating that it was unapologetically intentional.
+After the expensive hardware was lost President Trump then claimed the Iranian action was unintentional, to which Iran promptly corrected that, stating that it was unapologetically intentional.
 Furthermore, Iran suggested it could have easily taken down a manned P-8 military aircraft spy plane ($256 million price tag) as well but deferred.